andytudhope/living-blue-book/source/knowledge_repo/index.md

 "When I reached Him I saw that His remembering of me preceded my remembrance of Him." — Bayazid Bistami

+"Know that when you learn to lose yourself, you will reach the Beloved.
+There is no other lesson to be learnt, and more than this is not known by me." — Sheikh Abdullah Ansari of Herat

 "Go, go, go, said the bird: human kind
 Cannot bear very much reality.
 Time past and time future